Dessert, Fruit

 Ingredients

-In the West, both heavy cream and all-purpose cream are just as common, though most groceries will most likely only carry heavy cream.
-This is another option you can use if you cannot find an all-purpose cream.
+In the West, most standard groceries will most likely only carry heavy cream.
+This is another option you can use if you cannot find all-purpose cream.

 Prepare your mangoes by slicing around 2 mangoes into thin strips (for the topping), and dicing the other mangoes into cubes (for the filling).
 Set aside.

 Prepare the cream mixture by whipping the heavy cream until stiff peaks form.
-Carefully fold in the condensed milk with the salt until well combined.
+Carefully fold in the condensed milk, vanilla extract, and salt until well combined.

-To begin layering, spread a layer of the whipped cream mixture on the bottom of your glass dish (anything around a 6×6″ or 8×8″ dish should be okay).
+To begin layering, spread a layer of the whipped cream mixture on the bottom of your glass dish (anything around a 6×6″ or 8×8″ dish should be fine).

 Then place a layer of graham crackers on top, followed by whipped cream, then diced mangoes.